 Instead of relying on one method for heating, a Micathermic heater combines two.
-Mica heaters produce heat by combining both convection and radiant heating methods, making them more efficient than the other electric heaters.
+Mica heaters produce heat by combining convection and radiant heating methods, making them more efficient than other electric heaters.
 The mineral Mica is the main reason why Micathermic heaters are highly efficient.

 Micathermic heaters also use fanless technology, which distributes heat to a room without re-circulating dust or other allergens.
 This makes the heater great for people who have asthma and other allergies.
 The fanless design also means they are quieter than different space heaters.

 How a Micathermic Heater Works

 When you turn the electricity on, an electric resistor in the Micathermic heater turns it into heat.
 The heating mechanism of a micathermic heater is similar to that of a convection heater.
 However, unlike convection heaters, the heating elements of a micathermic heater are covered with Mica.